-Stuck for last minute egg dying and crafty ideas to do with those hardboiled eggs before Sunday?
-Here are some quick ways to dye Easter eggs – mostly with using stuff right in your cupboards, so you don’t have to buy one of those fancy kits for each of your kids.
+Stuck for last-minute egg dying and crafty ideas to do with those hardboiled eggs before Sunday?
+Here are some quick ways to dye Easter eggs – mostly by using stuff right in your cupboards, so you don’t have to buy one of those fancy kits for each of your kids.

 Are you trying to avoid food coloring this year with your Easter eggs?
 Here is how to make Tissue Paper Easter eggs – the tissue paper is the dye, so no messy containers full of dye just waiting to be spilled!

 Has your daughter been eying up those fancy glitter Easter egg kits?
 Here is how to make glitter Easter eggs them at home without having to buy a whole kit just for the glitter effect.